Where to Stay in Malaga First Time: Best Areas

 El paolo

-Located between the Pedregalejo and El Chanquete beaches, the traditional fishing neighborhood of El Palo is around 7 kilometers from the city center.
-The beach of El Palo is one of the best beaches on the Costa del Sol.
+El Palo is a traditional fishing neighborhood, located between the Pedregalejo and El Chanquete beaches, around 7 kilometers from the city center.
+Playas del Palo is one of the best beaches on the Costa del Sol.

 This Blue Flag beach is a sandy beach with shallow waters and an extensive palm grove, great for families.
 The beach is 1200 m long and 25 m wide.
 There is also a range of amenities.